tradingstrategy-ai/docs/source/glossary.rst

           it is not possible to have a price difference

-        - Batch auctions: Instead of clearing market taker traders right away, short very high frequencty auctions where multiple orders are matches and batches together, like CowSwap does
+        - Batch auctions: Instead of clearing market taker traders right away, short very high frequency auctions where multiple orders are matches and batches together, like CowSwap does

         See also: